Intestinal Bacteria Imbalance Leads to These 6 Problems

 - Hashimoto Thyroid

 Find out more: How to Prevent Arthritis in Your Hands: 5 Tips

 6. Chronic stress, another possible consequence of an imbalance in intestinal bacteria

 Stress is an emotional imbalance that tends to be connected to many internal and external factors.

-In these cases there is an increment in the secretion of cortisol, adding to the toxins.
-This affects the production of the hormones which are related to well-being.
+In these cases the body produces higher levels of cortisol, adding to the toxins, and affecting the production of hormones related to well-being.

-People experience symptoms of chronic and recurring stress, in spite of taking measures to control it.
-This is an overwhelming sign of poor intestinal health.
+Experiencing symptoms of chronic and recurring stress, even when taking measures to control it, is a strong sign of poor intestinal health.

-Identify which of these problems is a reason to improve habits that help to promote intestinal health.
+Identifying which of these problems is a good enough reason to improve your lifestyle habits that help to promote intestinal health.